 - Numeric Variables

-Character variables can contain any value. whereas numeric variables can contain only numeric values.
+Character variables can contain any value while numeric variables can contain only numeric values.

 Formats are the variable attributes that affect how data values are written or control how the value is displayed.

-SAS has character, numeric, and date and time formats.
-You can also create and store your own formats.
-To write values out using a particular form, you have to select the appropriate format.
+SAS has character, numeric and, date and time formats.
+You can also create and store your formats.
+You must select the appropriate format to write values using a particular form.

 For example, to display the value 1234 as $1,234.00 in a report, you can use the